Anders Christiansen: Gent

 On 4 January 2018, he joined Belgian side Gent.

 Return to Malmö FF

 After a six-month spell at Gent he rejoined Malmö FF in July 2018.
 Christiansen became club captain ahead of the 2020 season after predecessor Markus Rosenberg retired.
 Under Christiansen's captaincy, Malmö won the 2020 championship and followed it up by qualifying for the 2021–22 UEFA Champions League group stage.

+In May 2023, Christiansen had to step away from training due to dizzyness.
+It was later confirmed that the midfielder had to undergo operation for a pacemaker and would consequently miss the rest of the season.
+During his absence captaincy was held by teammate Lasse Nielsen and later Pontus Jansson following the former's move to Göztepe S.K.
+On 24 January 2024, Malmö FF confirmed Christiansen to once again be available and played the first 30 minutes in a 2-0 victory against Silkeborg IF, furthermore providing an assist to Stefano Vecchia.
+On 28 April 2024, Christiansen made his first competitive appearance after being absent from any league and cup games in 11 months.
+Christiansen came on as a substitute for teammate Isaac Kiese Thelin in the 77th minute in a 5-0 victory against AIK.

 Personal life

 Due to the moderate mutual intelligibility between Danish and Swedish, Christiansen speaks a less dialectal version of his native language to the Swedish press as Malmö captain.
 He became fully comfortable with comprehending Swedish speech after several years in the country.
 This caused reactions when the Swedish broadcaster began an interview with him in English in 2020, only for Christiansen to respond that he preferred to do a cross-lingual interview instead.

 Christiansen grew up as a supporter of English club Liverpool.
 During his professional career he has admitted it became a 'bit more distant'.